Guoyantao/GFCalculator/README.md

 The script uses Hansen et al. (2013) Global Forest Change map in conjunction with Google Earth Engine to calculate forest cover in years 2000 - 2012 for a given set of species' distribution maps within provided altitude limits.

 ## Global Forest Change map
-Quantification of tree cover area and deforestation events from satellite imagery in a sistematic way across the globe is a considerable challenge, which has been undertaken by group of prof. Hansen from Maryland University, in cooperation with Google team.
+Quantification of tree cover area and deforestation events from satellite imagery in a systematic way across the globe is a considerable challenge, which has been undertaken by group of prof. Hansen from Maryland University, in cooperation with Google team.
 The result, Global Forest Change (GFC) map, is a map product that provides estimates on forest cover in year 2000, as well as gain and loss events that happened until 2014 (as of version 1.2 of the map).
 The map has resolution 1296001 x 493200 pixels and a pixel size 30 metres.
 Since pixels are squares, a single pixel represents 30mx30m = 900m^2 area.

 ## Basics
 GFC map is composed of several bands (layers).
 Each layer is a separate image that represents a different piece of information.
 Here we will focus on four of them: